lakshyaelite/tally-counter-app/replit.md

 ## Overview

 This is a Progressive Web App (PWA) tally counter application built with modern web technologies.
 The app allows users to create, manage, and interact with multiple counters on mobile devices with offline capabilities and native app-like experience.
+The app features full dark mode support with theme switching capabilities.

 ## User Preferences